Josseyo/Salon/README.md

 ### Contact Success
 ![Contact Success Page](documentation/features/sitepages/message_sent.png)

 Users see this page after sending a contact message via the contact page.
 This page serves to confirm to the user that their message has been sent successfully.
-A short message informs the user that their contact message has been received, and that one of the team will respond as soon as possible
+A short message informs the user that their contact message has been received, and that one of the team will respond as soon as possible.

 ### Newsletter Subscription
 ![Newsletter Subscription](documentation/features/sitepages/newsletter_subscription.png)